imbrem/old-isotope-semantics/sections/free-model.typ

 #todo[per-rule explanations]

+#todo[SSA-property nonsense...]

 We would like to define our equational theory in this generalized setting, and then show that via our equational theory every term can be normalized to standard SSA; this trivially induces an equational theory on standard SSA while making operations which modify control-flow much easier to define and reason about.

-#todo[SSA property equivalence class... pull renaming up here?]

-#todo[SSA property is preserved by injective renamings; so quotient by these]

 For the rest of this paper, we will analyze the syntactic and semantic metatheory of each syntactic class one-by-one, beginning with terms and block bodies in the setting of Freyd categories.
 Of course, that means we need to start with defining what a Freyd category is.